Lobostemon fruticosus: Description

 The seeds are four little nutlets with spiny tips.

 It is easily confused with Lobostemon curvifolius but differs in several small ways.
-Both long and short hairs are presemt (compared to uniform hairs), the flowers are smaller (18-23 mm compared to 25-28 mm) and the leaves are a slightly different shape.
+Both long and short hairs are present (compared to uniform hairs), the flowers are smaller (18-23 mm compared to 25-28 mm) and the leaves are a slightly different shape.

 Distribution and habitat

 This species is largely confined to the west of the Cape Fold Mountains, where it is found between Namaqualand and the Cape Peninsula.
 There are, however, also plants in Worcester.
 Plants are found on sandstone slopes or sandy or shale flats.
 It is common in Renosterveld due to its preference for shale-derived soils, but agricultural activities have largely confined the species to road verges.

 Ecology

 The eightday healthbush is often found growing in large groups of individuals.
 This species is frequently pollinated by bees.
 Seeds, however, are often of poor quality and germination rates can be low.
 Like other Lobostemon species, it is a resprouter and can regrow after a fire.